Marce68/Pi-Pico-GEM/firmware/README.md

+# Gelato Espresso Multiserving

+This firmware has been developed to manage every module of a machine that produces one gelato serving in 3-5 minutes It is completely written in micropython and use wifi for OTA update and BLE to communicate with and App
+---

 # MicroPython Over-the-Air updater

 This library enables you to update your MicroPython projects over the air, at start-up, or whenever you choose.